Bronx Child Custody Lawyer

 the expert's findings prior to coming to a verdict regarding custody.

-without a doubt, rule in favor of the child's best interests.
+always, without a doubt, rule in favor of the child's best interests.

 Legal vs. Physical Custody in New York

 Legal custody – This type of custody refers to the right that a parent is given to make

 important life decisions for their child or children.
 The types of decisions

 include matters related to religion, education, medical choices, etc.